 Looking to hone your C programming skills?
-Are you just learning to program and need to find area where you need to improve?
+Are you just learning to program and need to find an area where you need to improve?
 Completing some C programming exercises is an awesome way to become a better programmer!

-Doing some of these challenges can help you learn more about the C language, improve problem solving skills, and master new coding techniques.
+Doing some of these challenges can help you learn more about the C language, improve problem-solving skills, and master new coding techniques.